Just because your business is online does not mean that customer service is any less important.

 In fact, businesses in the United States lose approximately $62 billion due to poor customer service experiences.

-We also know that people are more likely to tell others about negative customer service experiences than positive ones and that nearly 75% of consumers will not repeat purchases if they had a poor customer experience.
+We also know that people are more likely to tell their friends about negative customer service experiences than positive ones… and that nearly 75% of consumers will not repeat purchases if they had a poor customer experience.

 Okay, so customer service is still very important in 2020, but how do you improve that experience to support your eCommerce site?

 Good question.
 Keep reading to find out the answer!

 There are now several popular instant messaging programs for work and for fun.
 These applications and features are convenient, easy to use, and save the time of making a phone call.

 If you have the resources to add a chat feature, you should do it!
 This feature is an easy way for customers to get answers to questions quickly and efficiently which they appreciate.

 Customers that spend a lot of time online are more likely to shop on eCommerce sites.
 By using a feature they are already familiar with, the overall experience will be seamless.

 Customer experience is highly correlated with the amount of time they have to wait for a response.
 A chat feature is one way to reduce wait times, but there are other optimization strategies.

 If you offer a customer service telephone number, it’s a good idea to try using a call back system rather than forcing customers to stay on hold.
 You can also reduce wait times indirectly by building an intuitive website with all relevant information.
 That way, customers can answer their own questions without a chat feature or a phone call.